YosysHQ/mcy/docs/source/testsetup.rst

 Exporting the Mutated Source
 ----------------------------

 The first step is to obtain the modified source that includes the mutation(s) listed in ``input.txt``.
 The script ``create_mutated.sh`` makes this painless as long as your testbench can accept verilog or rtlil sources for the mutated module.
-When executing the test, ``mcy`` sets the variable ``$SCRIPTS`` to the path of the directory where you can find this script.
+When executing the test, MCY sets the variable ``$SCRIPTS`` to the path of the directory where you can find this script.

 If you want to substitute a mutated verilog module with identical interface to the original, simply call it with no arguments: